mble/recipes/butter/cultured_butter.md

 9. Strain through a sieve, reserving both popcorn butter and buttermilk.
    - Buttermilk will keep for ~12 days in the fridge.
 10. Quickly knead the popcorn butter on a cold, clean surface using the heels of your hands.
 Ensure hands are cold with ice water.

+    - Alternatively, you can "wash" the butter in ice water, changing the ice water regularly, until the water runs clear.

 11. When no more buttermilk is expelled, knead in salt to taste until final excess of moisture is expelled.
 12. Divide into 5 equal pieces and form into 5 ~100g pucks.
 Wrap in wax paper and store in the fridge for up to 3 weeks.